Houston Motorcycle Accident Lawyers

 No two motorcycle accidents are the same.
 However, many have similar causes.
 Popular myth would have most people believe that the negligence of the motorcyclist causes almost all motorcycle accidents—and while this is not always untrue, the fact is that the primary causes for motorcycle accidents are much more varied than that.
 In fact, it has been shown that in a significant portion of accidents, the primary cause is not that the motorcyclist was negligent in any way, but rather that the driver of the passenger vehicle somehow violated their rights.
 This could mean not paying attention or not checking blind spots and swerving into their lane or making an abrupt turn.

 "Negligent drivers" is a broad term because negligence is classified in hundreds of different ways.
 When a driver is not obeying all traffic laws, they are driving negligently.
-There is even a window to act negligently while following traffic laws, such as in the case of some distracted driving.
+There is even a window to act negligently while following traffic laws, such as in the case of distracted driving.

 Driver Blind Spots

 One of the main driver errors that lead to motorcycle crashes in Houston is failing to check blind spots.
 Every vehicle has blind spots, and drivers must be aware of them to avoid an accident in any form.
 Since motorcycles take up less space on the road and they are also allowed to maneuver between vehicles, drivers may not signal properly or look long enough to notice a motorcyclist before it is too late.
 Window glare blind spots may also cause motorcycle accidents.
-Drivers need to take extra precaution when it comes to avoiding motorcyclists on the road.
+Drivers need to take extra precautions when it comes to avoiding motorcyclists on the road.

 Dangerous Roadways